 Our mission is to make reading meaningful for every student.
-To help with this, students have access to an Independent Reading library where they can select from a curated set of articles from sources such as DOGONews, The NYTimes Learning Network, and others.
-The free plan of Actively Learn gives access to hundreds of texts, while the paid version of Actively Learn offers thousands.
+To help with this, students have access to a student library where they can select from a curated set of articles picked by our content team from our main catalog.
+The free plan of Actively Learn gives access to a few hundred texts, while the paid version of Actively Learn offers much more.

 Here is a helpful blog on increasing student passion for reading: From carrots to caring: Motivating Students to Read

-On the navigation menu students can select "Independent reading"
+On the navigation menu, students can select "Library"

-The Library has over 700 curated high interest articles that students can choose from.
-We've scoured the web to find the most relevant and thoughtful content across multiple genres from sources that students love: The NYTimes Learning Network, DOGONews, Wonderopolis, and more.
-Once a student finds and selects an article, they will be redirected to that webpage in a new tab:
+The Library has over 700 curated high-interest articles that students can choose from.
+We've sorted through our catalog to find the most relevant and thoughtful content across multiple genres from sources that students love.
+Students can filter articles by grade levels, topics, and ratings.
+Once a student finds and selects an article, they will be redirected to that article in a new tab in their browser.

 Reviewing and Recommending Articles

-When a student finishes any article from the Independent Reading Library, they are encouraged to report how much time they spent, review the text, and also share it with their peers.
+When a student finishes an article from the Student Library, they are encouraged to review the text and share it with their peers.

-With the Actively Learn Prime or Unlimited Plan, you can add any internet article to your school's Independent Reading Library for your students to discover.
-Content added to the Independent Reading catalog is only visible by students rostered at that school.
+With the Actively Learn Prime Plan, you can add an assignment to your school's student library for your students to discover.
+Content added to the student library is only visible by students rostered at that school or district.

-Teachers have the ability to limit student access to content in the independent reading catalog by grade level.
+Teachers have the ability to limit student access to content in the student library by grade level.

-Step 1: From the independent reading catalog, click the gear icon
+Step 1: From the student library, click the gear icon

-Step 2: Check the box to limit student access in the independent reading catalog and click "save"
+Step 2: Check the box to limit student access in the student library and click "save"